Dalhart, Texas: Education

 The Dalhart Independent School District serves the city of Dalhart.
 The district has an elementary school, intermediate school, junior high school, and high school.
 Students attend Dalhart High School, which competes athletically and scholastically in District 1 Division 3A of Texas' University Interscholastic League.

 Dallam County is in the service area of Frank Phillips College (known in legislation as Borger Junior College).
 In 2012, Frank Phillips College opened a branch in Dalhart, offering both credit and community-education classes.

 Media

-The Dalhart Texan was established in 1901, and is published in Dalhart.
-The newspaper is currently published twice a week and has been owned by the Hogue family for the past 60 years.
+The Dalhart Texan was established in 1901, and is published in Dalhart, currently published twice a week and has been owned by the Hogue family for the past 60 years.

 Infrastructure

 Prison system

-The Texas Department of Criminal Justice's Dalhart Unit prison is located in unincorporated Hartley County, near Dalhart.
+The Texas Department of Criminal Justice's Dalhart Unit prison is located in unincorporated Hartley County near Dalhart.